13 Magical Things to Do in Nice in Winter (2024-2025)

 Carnival in Nice – southmind – Shutterstock

-The Carnival Parade, featuring day and night parades, and the Flower Parade are the two main parades, followed by the cremation of the King of Carnival puppet and a stunning fireworks show.
+The Carnival Parade, featuring day and night parades, and the Flower Parade are the two main attractions, followed by the cremation of the King of Carnival puppet and a stunning fireworks show.

-This year the Carnival will run from 17 February to 3 March 2024.
-The theme of the 2024 edition (150th Anniversary) is “King of Pop Culture.”
+This year, the Nice Carnival will run from February 12 to March 2, 2025.
+The theme of the 2025 edition (151st Anniversary) is “King of the Oceans.”

 Nice’s diverse coffee scene will certainly keep you caffeinated and happy for your whole winter visit.

-Edmond Café is another must-visit cafe with a clean and charming atmosphere that is focused on providing a versatile brunch, salads, desserts, and hot chocolate, as well as a wide selection of coffee and tea specialties.
+Edmond Café is another must-visit cafe with a charming atmosphere that is focused on providing brunch, salads, desserts, and hot chocolate, as well as a wide selection of coffee and tea specialties.
+Be sure to try their macchiato with a homemade carrot cake!

 Tea and coffee in Nice